Applications for Trimester 1 2021 open 31 August 2020.

 Your application will be assessed and ranked based on the details you provide and your supporting documentation.

-Scholarship offers will commence from December 2019 onwards.
 The scholarship will close once all offers are made.
 Submit your application early to make sure you are considered.
+You can view the status of your application via your Scholarship Application Portal account.